ww0529/transunet/README.md

 python "source code/train_code.py" --verify-only
 ```

-Both the manuscript and the code focus on three typical examples: a simple single-prism inversion case, a more complex positive-negative anomaly geological configuration, and a staircase-style terrain case with sharper structural boundaries.
+Both the manuscript and the code focus on three typical examples: a Synthetic example one-prism model, a Synthetic example one-two prisms model
+, and a Synthetic example one-two staircase models.
 The corresponding figures are already bundled in the repository and can be inspected directly without retraining.

 ## Run Test Codes